-After wrapping up the Beneath The Surface tour with his Good Company Band, the DC-native seemed to be in particularly reflective mood.
+After wrapping up the Beneath The Surface tour with his Good Company Band, the DC-native seemed to be in a particularly reflective mood.
 In the midst of his tweets, Oddisee wrote “I’m doing my part to make the world consider Hip-Hop as serious art form & not just disposable tunes for the masses.
 There is a place in populace for Hip-Hop to be educational & entertaining.”

 If anyone has proved this to be true over the course of their career, it’s Oddisee.
 He doesn’t get widespread play on mainstream radio.
 He doesn’t have what we would traditionally classify as a hit record.
 He just cranks out album after album of impressive-as-hell beats and lyrics, mixing traditional rap albums with all-instrumental LPs.

 “We don’t need everyone to like everything for it to be valued & have real worth.”

 Though some know him best for his instrumental work, Oddisee’s skills on the mic are not to be denied.
 Want thought-provoking lyricism that weaves together his thoughts on racism, the justice system, law enforcement, and whitewashing in the matter of a few lines?
 Look no further than “Like Really” from his recent The Iceberg album, where the Mello Music artist raps,

 How you gonna make us great, when we were never really that amazing (nah like really)/Take it back to what, I don’t find hanging black lives entertaining (nah like really)/How do you police the streets of a neighborhood you do not engage in (nah like really)/Why a brother get three for a sack while your brother go free for a raping (nah like really)